 Figures 4 and 5 show that the portfolio's geographical allocation is focused on companies in North America.
-Typically, around a half of GCL's portfolio is invested in what the managers believe are safer assets; that is, producers or companies backed by physical uranium, while pure exploration plays are a limited component of the portfolio.
+Typically, around a half of GCL's portfolio is invested in safer assets; that is, producers or companies backed by physical uranium, while pure exploration plays are a limited component of the portfolio.